ThanosFisherman/MayI-Java/README.md

 ```
 The library will then notify you when something unexpected happens.

-Remember to follow the [Google design guidelines][1] to make your application as user-friendly as possible.

 Add it to your project
 ----------------------
 A gradle dependency will be available soon.